pdub206/cataclysm/README.md

  * NPC's can now be assigned a class like a PC and inherit the relevant skills
  * PC's now use a short description for identification instead of name
  * Backgrounds are now available for PC's and NPC's
+ * Account system for tracking players/characters over long periods of time

 Features to be implemented in the next few releases:

+* Race/species selection
-* Race selection based on Dark Sun
+* Subclass selection
-* The Merchant Calendar and moon cycles
+* New calendar and moon cycles
 * Heat based on time of day increases/decreases, changing hunger/thirst levels
 * Sandstorms
 * Shaded rooms